 Mouth breathing is one of the main reasons why the nose becomes blocked or tight.
 Excessive breathing, the result of breathing through the mouth, leads to a lack of carbon dioxide (CO2).
 Narrowing the nasal passages by increasing mucus production and swelling the erectile tissue is simply our body’s defense mechanism trying to prevent excessive amounts of CO2 escaping.
 When we begin to improve our breathing habits, by breathing through the nose and keeping more CO2 in our body, our nose will naturally be less congested.

-Carbon dioxide - essential
+Carbon dioxide – essential for our health

 Perhaps you’ve heard of carbon dioxide before and that it is just a waste product that we shall get rid of as soon as possible.
 But this is NOT correct!
 On the contrary, an optimum carbon dioxide pressure is essential for all bodily functions.
 A few examples;